-The result in Proposition \ref{p:EI} can be used to assess the magnitude of the bias implied by the periodogram as we illustrate below.
+The result in Proposition \ref{p:EI} can be used to assess the magnitude of the bias implied by the periodogram, as we illustrate below.
 When the cyclical properties of a process are assessed using its spectrum, the appropriate measure of the cycle length is $\tau_\omega$.
-The solid line in Figure \ref{fig:EI} plots the limiting expression for the expected values of the periodogram of a long-cycle process at near the origin frequencies.
+The solid line in Figure \ref{fig:EI} shows the limiting expression for the expected values of the periodogram of a long-cycle process at near-origin frequencies.
 Its maximizing frequency is shown by the solid vertical line.
 The dashed line displays the limit of the true spectral density.
-The vertical dashed line indicates the true spectrum maximizing frequency $\sqrt{d^2-c^2}$ derived in Proposition \ref{p:period}.
+The vertical dashed line indicates the true frequency maximizing the spectrum $\sqrt{d^2-c^2}$ derived in Proposition \ref{p:period}.
 To construct the plot, we use the following values of the localization parameters: $c=4$ and $d=10$.

-The numerical results displayed in the figure demonstrate that the periodogram may under estimate the spectrum maximizing frequency and, as a result, over estimate the length of the cycle.
-According to the true spectrum, the cycle length relatively to the sample size is $\tau_\omega=0.69$, while according to the periodogram it is $\tau_\omega=0.73$.
-For quarterly data and a sample size $n=200$, this corresponds to the upward bias of 8 quarters for the cycle length.
+The numerical results displayed in the figure demonstrate that the periodogram may underestimate the spectrum maximizing frequency and, as a result, overestimate the length of the cycle.
+According to the true spectrum, the cycle length relative to the sample size is $\tau_\omega=0.69$, while according to the periodogram it is $\tau_\omega=0.73$.
+For quarterly data and a sample size $n=200$, this corresponds to the upward bias of 8 quarters for the length of a cycle.

 Proposition \ref{prop:convergence_J} can be used to describe the asymptotic distribution of the periodogram of a long-cycle process at near-the-origin frequencies.
-The next result shows that asymptotic distribution of the periodogram depends on a continuous time Fourier transform of the asymptotic approximation of the long-cycle process. \begin{corollary} Suppose that $\{y_{n,t}\}$ is generated according to equation \eqref{eq:DGP_n}, and Assumptions \ref{a:roots} and \ref{a:FCLT} hold.
+The next result shows that asymptotic distribution of the periodogram depends on a continuous-time Fourier transform of the asymptotic approximation of the long-cycle process. \begin{corollary} Suppose that $\{y_{n,t}\}$ is generated according to equation \eqref{eq:DGP_n}, and Assumptions \ref{a:roots} and \ref{a:FCLT} hold.
 Then,

 where the process $J_{c,d}(r)$ is defined in equation \eqref{eq:limit_process}. \end{corollary}